zvonarek/Far-field-diffraction-pattern/README.md

 In FRED, a commercial Ray-tracing software, I simulated a 60$\mu$m x 1.3mm single slit illuminated by rays with a wavelength of 0.63$\mu$m.
 I resolved both the narrow and long dimensions using the propagation routine from eq. ~\eqref{eqn:Diffraction} at a distance of 50mm from the slit.

-UPDATE: I will re-work the formatting so the LaTeX equations are presented nicely, sorry!
+# UPDATE: I will re-work the formatting so the LaTeX equations are presented nicely, sorry!
+# Take a look at my poster from Fall 2021 at Fermilab!: https://lss.fnal.gov/archive/2021/poster/fermilab-poster-21-130-student.pdf